 7. Statistical analysis

 Statistical techniques provide answers to essential decision challenges.
 For example, they can accurately quantify risk probabilities, predict product performance, establish relationships between variables, and so on.
 These techniques are used by both qualitative and quantitative analysis methods.
-Some of the invaluable statistical techniques for data analysts include linear regression, classification, resampling methods, subset selection.
+Some of the invaluable statistical techniques for data analysts include linear regression, classification, resampling methods, and subset selection.

 Statistical analysis, more importantly, lies at the heart of data analysis, providing the essential mathematical framework via which analysis is conducted.